Check out our most recent annual report. Now available.

 Map of Monte Plata in the Dominican Republic

-JET’s programs cover key areas such as:
+ODAH’s programs cover key areas such as:

-Microfinance: facilitating access to small loans, financial education and support for small enterprises, with special attention to women entrepreneurs.
+• Microfinance: Facilitating access to small loans, financial education, and support for small enterprises, with special attention to women entrepreneurs.

-Community health: developing programs that strengthen the well-being of families.
+• Community Health: Developing programs that strengthen the well-being of families.

 “We chose to work with Worldwise Microfinance because we share the same conviction: real development begins when people become the protagonists of their own change.
 At JET, we believe that dignity is not given, it is built.”

-—Saturnino Perez • President, JET
+—Saturnino Perez • President, ODAH

 A family outside a home in the Dominican Republic